 Chronic stress and anxiety contribute to hot flashes, increase sugar cravings, and raise inflammation, setting the stage for (yikes!) more hot flashes.
 Brenda found yin yoga worked best to lower stress.
 You might find meditation, deep breathing, or walking your dog are the best options for you.
 So find your bliss and do it regularly!

-Brenda swapped out her adrenal-zapping cardio (which she hated anyway!) for weight resistance and high-intensity interval training.
-Studies show HIIT helps you lose weight, lower blood pressure, and reduce oxidative stress (all big problems during menopause).
-Another study found menopausal women who combined a ketogenic diet with resistance training became leaner than those who didn’t.
+Brenda swapped out cardio for weight resistance and high-intensity interval training.
+Studies show6 HIIT helps you lose weight, lower blood pressure, and reduce oxidative stress (all big problems during menopause).
+Another study7 found menopausal women who combined a ketogenic diet with resistance training became leaner than those who didn’t.

 Poor sleep becomes a common problem in menopause and can jeopardize weight loss and overall health.
 Studies show8 that lowering hot flashes, one of the benefits of the ketogenic diet, can help you sleep better.
 Brenda could finally get eight hours of high-quality, uninterrupted sleep, leaving her feeling fabulous.
 Adding a bioidentical progesterone cream at night can really help with sleep, too.